Hosting and bandwidth provided by MacAce.net.

 How does the original iPad compare to the Axiotron ModBook?
 Which one is best for my needs?

-Please note that the original iPad and this ModBook both have been discontinued.
-However, this Q&A still may be useful particularly for one considering either model on the used market.
+Please note that the original iPad and the ModBook both have been discontinued.
+However, this Q&A still can be useful both for "historical" interest as well as anyone buying or selling either system on the used market.

 Photo Credit: Apple, Inc. (iPad)